joshsharp/python-braid/README.md

 I've chosen RPython and RPly because I know Python quite well and the RPython EBNF parsing libs were confusing.
 RPly's interface is a bit higher level.

+*This project is no longer being actively maintained.*

 ## Installing

 `pip install -r requirements.txt`